 - If you cannot sleep, get up and do something quiet in another room.

 - Short 20-minute naps can improve alertness and help you make better decisions.

 Make time for some physical activity

-Regular physical activity is important for our overall health and wellbeing.
+for our overall health and wellbeing.
 It improves our fitness, helps us maintain a healthy weight, while reducing our risk for many chronic diseases.
 If you are not sure how to start or find it hard to make the time, remember:

 - To set achievable goals depending on your personal circumstances, previous exercise history and physical health (especially if you are recovering from the birth).

 - Fresh air and sunshine can lift mood and boost vitamin D.

 - Schedule exercise time in your day.
 If it is difficult to find some time alone, take a short walk in the morning with your child in a pram or pusher.

 - Exercise can include gentler activities – such as breathing exercises, meditation or yoga.